 The path through the park pops out onto Union Street and over the white bridge onto Green Island.
 The Old City Hall covers most of Green Island, and in the central open space sits this sculpture of a polar bear perched on a metal pyramid engraved with star constellations.
 It is one of a grouping of three sculptures by Catherine Widgery titled Objective Memory.
 The pieces are surrounded by water in the summer months.

-As I was riding home snowflakes started to fall signalling the arrival of our most recent storm.
+As I was riding home snowflakes started to fall.
 Unless we experience another freak thaw such as the one we just had between Christmas and New Year’s, this tour may have to wait until Spring.
 No worries, lots of great winter riding to come.
 All very bear-able.